withastro/docs/src/pages/en/tutorial/2-astro-pages/index.md

 </ul>
 ```

-3. Check the live preview of your `/blog` page to see your changes.
+3. Check the live preview of your `/about` page to see your changes.

-> NOTE ABOUT HOW MUCH THIS IS LIKE WRITING HTML, WITH A BIT OF JS.

 ### Rendering Multiple Items with `map()`